weecology/lab-manual/UF-Policies:-Travel-and-Reimbursement-Guidelines.md

 * UF won't reimburse for airbnb anymore, due to a state boycott.
 Other similar services that are still allowed: Tripping, HomeToGo, FlipKey, HomeAway, VRBO, HouseTrip, VayStays, VacayHero
 * Do not pay for gas with a P card unless you have a state vehicle or rental.
 Fuel in a personal vehicle can only be paid through a mileage calculation.
 * The amount of per diem you can claim is based on your actual travel times. (eg If you are flying, it is based on your actual departure and arrival times.)
+* You can only get reimbursed for tipping taxi/Uber/Lyft drivers up to 20%.

 The travel reimbursement process at UF can be broken down into 2 major steps: 1) Approval of pending travel (TAR), 2) Being reimbursed for travel (TER)